Matthew-Troost/resume/README.md

 In response to this, we wrote a simple and effective tool to curate a collection of verified jobs that display relevant information.

 Highlights:
-- Bot that regularly searches the web for job adverts that fit the winning format
+- Bot that regularly scrapes the web for job adverts that fit the winning format
 - Static loaded SPA allows for zero load time after initial
 - Automated tweets
 - Dark theme...